mehulagg/gitlab/doc/user/application_security/dast/index.md

       1. Select **Validate**.
    1. For **Header validation**:
       1. Select the clipboard icon in **Step 2**.
-      1. Edit the header of the site to be validated, and paste the clipboard content.
+      1. Edit the header of the site to validate, and paste the clipboard content.
       1. Select the input field in **Step 3** and enter the location of the header.
       1. Select **Validate**.

-The site is validated and an active scan can be run against it.
+The site is validated and an active scan can run against it.

 If a validated site profile's target URL is edited, the site is no longer validated.